pmem/ndctl/collab/index.md

 ## Opens
 - Mixed granularity in x3 regions (Alison)
+  - posted on the list 6&12 way regions
+  - fix is limited
+    - this is fine but could this be simpler by relaxing ordering constraints?
+    - perhaps this makes no difference at all?
+  - way back - mismatch - interleave was "backwards"
+    - course vs fine
+  - if there are other use cases of x3 - please review her patch
+- LSFmm -- Intel attendees?
+  - DCD?
+  - Dan should be there
+  - CXL specific session?
+    - 1 hour might be better than 1/2
+  - device specific stuff maybe in the hallway track?
+  - Gregory to focus on external to the driver
+  - General CXL discussions 80% on external with maybe 20% internal driver stuff
+  - chime in on the ML on what you would like to see

 ## cxl-cli / user tools
 * v81 is queued up with misc fixups.
 * New features on the list:
+  Davidlohr
-  * ndctl: Introduce sanitize-memdev functionality (Davidlohr) Pending an update from David
+  * ndctl: Introduce sanitize-memdev functionality (Davidlohr) Dave J.
+  * fwctl changes?
+  Pending an update from David
   * ndctl: Dynamic Capacity additions for cxl-cli (Ira) Simmering waiting for entry into cxl/next